 In a double-blind randomized controlled trial, creatine improved body cell mass (BCM) and cell integrity in patients going through mild chemotherapy.
 Creatine, however, has failed in multiple trials to help cancer-induced weight loss.

-Endure is a great choice if the taste of the Optimal Electrolyte is too strong for you because there is little to no flavor.
+DayLyte contains 65mg of magnesium, 475mg of chloride, 50mg of sodium, 150mg of potassium, 10mg of calcium, 18mg of sulfate, 100mg of L-lysine, 400mcg of boron and 1mg of lithium.
+DayLyte is a great choice if the taste of the Optimal Electrolyte is too strong for you because there is little to no flavor.
 These are simply ionic minerals from Lake Utah in a liquid form that you add to water.
-I recommend combining Endure and Trace Minerals Research to increase the lithium and other trace minerals.
+I recommend DayLyte to increase lithium intake and other trace minerals.

 Trace amounts of lithium can have powerful effects on the body, including the remyelination of peripheral nerves.
 Lithium has been found to inhibit colon cancer metastasis and prevent metastasis to the lungs, liver, and lymph nodes.